World Wrestling Council: IWA-PR, pandemic and LAWE (2019–2021)

-Collaboration with IWA-PR (2020–2021)
+In February 2020, WWC and IWA-PR began a second inter-promotional angle, which featured Savio Vega and Ray González "crossing the line" and appearing in the other promotion.

 On February 13, 2020, a video where Ray González extended an invitation to Savio Vega (now acting as president of the IWA-PR after it emerged from a hiatus in 2018) to attend a WWC to present him with a proposal that would be mutually beneficial was posted in the IWA-PR's social media platforms.
 After some anticipation, the summon was accepted in a subsequent segment aired in Superestrellas de la Lucha Libre.
 On February 15, 2020, Vega accepted a copy of the document from González and informed that he would give his final answer at the IWA-PR event Histeria Boricua 2020.
 During this skit, the heel faction known as Legacy (composed by Eddie Colón, Gilbert and Peter John Ramos) were placed in antagonism to the agreement.
-The collaboration concluded in June 2021 when, according to Vega, WWC stopped answering his calls.

-LAWE and restart (2021–present)
+During the pandemic, WWC had scant activity and was forced to cancel joint event Alianza Letal.
+They aired Aniversario to cope with the lack of new material.
+In the summer of 2020 the promotion announced its intention to return to hosting cards, which didn't happen due to government restrictions.
+Instead, the promotion began filming in a public-less venue, filming Cuentas Pendientes which was originally intended as an iPPV but was ultimately used to fill the gap in programming.
+The collaboration with IWA-PR concluded in June 2021 when, according to Vega, WWC stopped answering his calls.

 In March 2021 a promotion named Latin American Wrestling Entertainment (LAWE) was inscribed in the Puerto Rico Department of State with Eddie Colón as its president.
 In June Mike Chioda publicly revealed his involvement in the project.
 It officially launched in July, with Stacy Colón as its onscreen CEO.
 LAWE began announcing the signing of several wrestlers, among who was the incumbent Universal Heavyweight Champion Gilbert.
 The Colón cousins were also part of these roster additions.
-WWC avoided updating its status, but their Youtube channel was emptied and its official Facebook page was repurposed by former narrator Antonio “Tony” Montesinos.
+WWC avoided updating its status, but their YouTube channel was emptied and its official Facebook page was repurposed by former narrator Antonio "Tony" Montesinos.
 LAWE had a separate structure, including social media presence.

 On August 25, 2021, it was reported that the Colóns intended a merger by purchasing the shares owned by Victor Jovica.
 When negotiations failed to reach and agreement, all but Orlando and José Colón left LAWE.
 On August 30, 2021, WWC announced that it would resume the organization of events led by Carlos Colón, González and Jovica.
+Ultimately, Orlando remained operating LAWE.
+The promotion made its return card on March.
+A rise in COVID-19 cases due to variants and government restrictions forced WWC to cancel Aniversario 2021.
+Still plagued by low attendance and instability, WWC brought Ric Flair and his son-in-law Andrade for Aniversario 2022.